Logic-Bombs/ctf-writeups/Web/rgbCTF2020/Oreo/README.md

 You just need to change the cookie value to chocolate encoded in base64.

-Cookies always go with every request and on reload you would get the flag
+Cookies always go with every request and on reload you would get the flag.

 The flag is: